globalbioticinteractions/elton/README.md

 ## Install

-Elton needs Java 8+ to run.
+Elton needs Java 8+ to run.[Why OpenJDK 8?](https://adoptopenjdk.net/support.html).
+Because OpenJDK 8 is Long Term Supported (LTS), and (at time of writing Nov 2021) supported until at least May 2026, longer than any of the newer OpenJDK versions.

 ### Official releases